Whether you like it shaken or stirred, it’s up to you. But we can all agree that a Strawberry Vodka Martini is one special cocktail.

 Fill a jar with chopped strawberries and fill the jar up with vodka.
 Pop it in the fridge and 3-7 days later you have this magenta-colored strawberry vodka.
 See, I told it was easy.

-Whether you are using strawberries or any other fruit, be sure that you use fruits that are in season and full of flavor.
+- Strawberries: Use berries that are in season and full of flavor.
 If you use bland out-of-season strawberries, you will have a strawberry vodka that has very little berry flavor.
-So be sure to taste your berries before you use them to make strawberry vodka.
+Be sure to taste your berries before you use them.

 Shaking your martini in a cocktail shaker supposedly dissolves the vermouth better.
 You also get a colder martini by shaking it, as well your cocktail having more air bubbles and is more diluted than its stirred counterparts.
 If you want a stiffer strawberry martini, then stir it.